nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `undone INDEX`

 #### Favorite a specific task : `fav`
-Favorite a task to show that it is favorited with a yellow marker.<br>
+Favorite a task.
+A yellow marker on the task will indicate this.<br>
 Format: `fav INDEX`

 #### Unfavorite a specific task : `unfav`
 Unfavorite a task.
-Reverse action of favorite command.
-Yellow marker will disappear.<br>
+Reverse action of favorite command, removing the yellow marker.<br>
 Format: `unfav INDEX`

 #### Repeat a specific task at a given interval : `repeat`